JordonBuchanan/Python-API/ReadMe.md

 # Python Todo RESTFUL API
+A TODO API made with Python in a Flask framework.
+It includes every CRUD capabilities but the PUT route mainly updates the todo if it has been completed or not.
+There is no frontend.

-### Psuedo-CRUD
+### What is Used
-All fields follow the order but update merely updates if the todo is complete or not.
-Currently working on editing the actual todo itself as well.
+* Python
+* Flask
+* SQLite